Treatment

 Are men or women in Australia more likely to receive treatment for amphetamine use?

-Australian men account for a larger proportion of treatment episodes for amphetamine use than women (64% vs 36%).
+In 2022-23 Australian men accounted for a larger proportion of treatment episodes for amphetamine use than women (61% vs 32%).
+Seven percent of clients did not identify as male or female or did not disclose their sex.

 † Amphetamines are Central Nervous System (CNS) stimulants that increase neurotransmitter activity.
 Methamphetamine is a more potent form of amphetamine.
 The National Minimum Data Set does not provide data on methamphetamine use alone.
 Instead, treatment episodes due to methamphetamine use are subsumed within ‘amphetamines’.
 This category includes amphetamine, dexamphetamine, methamphetamine, amphetamine analogues, and amphetamines not elsewhere classified.